Now that we are in the home buying season in the Baltimore, MD area, let's talk about how to choose a home mortgage lender.

 Does the mortgage lender answer the phone?
 Do they have an assistant?
 Do they have in house underwriting?
 Is there an office?

-Getting a loan from contract to closing is complicated; there are many parties involved.
-You need a lender that is "on it" every day, i.e., sends out updates, has an assistant that is knowledgeable, pleasant and experienced and that has an in house underwriter so that changes can be made quickly and efficiently.
-Beware of the lenders that are large banks or online as you will often get caught in the voicemail maze and will not be able to get the service you need in a timely fashion.
+Getting a loan from contract to closing is complicated, and many parties are involved.
+It would be best to have a lender that is "on it" daily - sending out updates, has a knowledgeable assistant, is experienced, and has an in-house underwriter so that any changes can be made quickly and efficiently.
+Beware of lenders that are large banks or online-only, as you will often get caught in the voicemail maze and cannot promptly get the service you need.

 6. Get educated about home mortgage loan terms